preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users-75/index.rst

 Also note that in Omnia 7.5 options for User management are available in each business profile, see: :doc:`Users management options for business profiles </admin-settings/business-group-settings/user-management-bp/index>`

 Three lists are available here; ALL USERS, DELETED USERS and PENDING APPROVAL.
-Youcan list users from all business profiles here.
+Note that users set up under User management in a business profile is listed here as well.

 .. image:: user-management-users-list-75.png